 Donor Bill of Rights

 Philanthropy is based on voluntary action for the common good.
 It is a tradition of giving and sharing that is primary to the quality of life.
-To assure that philanthropy to St. Louis Public Radio merits the respect and trust of the general public, and that donors and prospective donors can have full confidence in supporting St. Louis Public Radio, we declare that all donors have these rights:
+To assure that philanthropy to Northeast Indiana Public Radio merits the respect and trust of the general public, and that donors and prospective donors can have full confidence in supporting Northeast Indiana Public Radio, we declare that all donors have these rights:

 I. To be informed of the organization's mission, of the way the organization intends to use donated resources, and of its capacity to use donations effectively for their intended purposes.